JeromeHen/lis2dw12-pid-rs/README.md

 The crate uses a `Transport` trait to abstract bus access.
 There are a few feature-dependent transport shapes to be aware of:

 - Async mode (default): the `Transport` trait defines async `read_register` / `write_register` methods and `I2cTransport` wraps any `embedded-hal-async` I2C implementation.
-- Shared-bus (default): the `shared-bus` feature adds the `embassy-sync` dependency and makes `I2cTransport.bus` a `Mutex<CriticalSectionRawMutex, I2C>` so the same underlying I2C instance can be safely shared across multiple drivers/tasks in an async executor.
+- Shared-bus (default): the `shared-bus` feature adds the `embassy-sync` dependency and makes `I2cTransport.bus` a `&Mutex<CriticalSectionRawMutex, RefCell<Option<I2C>>>` so the same underlying I2C instance can be safely shared across multiple drivers/tasks in an async executor.
 This is useful when multiple peripherals live on the same physical bus and you want task-safe access without cloning the bus.
 - Blocking mode (`--features blocking`): the crate defines a synchronous `Transport` trait for blocking builds but the crate currently does not provide built-in blocking `I2cTransport`/SPI implementations.
 If you need blocking transports, implement the `Transport` trait for your platform or supply a wrapper — PRs to add built-in blocking transports are welcome.

 If you need another type of transport logic, implement the `Transport` trait for your type and supply it to `Lis2dw12::new()`.